gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-05-04-scraping-jiomart-using-scrapy/index.md

 ---

-For those who have never heard of jiomart, it is an Indian e-commerce website by Reliance.
+For those who have never heard of Jiomart, it is an Indian e-commerce website by Reliance.
 As of now, Jiomart provides free delivery without any minimum purchase limit.
 Believe me, I have ordered for groceries as low as INR 20 and got it delivered.

 ![free delivery, no minimum order promotion image](images/01.png)

 Being one of cheapest store to buy vegetables online it had become our goto store during pandemic.
-Infact, the habit has stuck with us till now - kudos to company!
+In fact, the habit has stuck with us till now - kudos to company!

 Since we still buy so frequently from the store, I thought it would be useful for us to have metrics that answered a few things - What is the cheapest product today?
 How the price of a particular product changed overtime?
 Is price increasing? - then it's hoarding time!